-The system will begin the installation process of required modules and you will be shown a progress bar, as well as some slides offering a brief introduction to core Zentyal functions and the commercial packages.
+The system will begin the installation process and you will be shown a progress bar, as well as some slides offering a brief introduction to core Zentyal functions and the commercial packages.

-Once the installation process has been completed, the configuration wizard will configure the new modules and then you are asked some questions.
+Once the installation process has been completed, the configuration wizard will configure the new modules asking for the essential information.

 First of all, you are asked for information regarding your network configuration.
 Then you need to define each network interface as internal or external, in other words; whether it will be used to connect to an external network such as Internet, or to a local network.
 Strict firewall policies will be applied to all the traffic coming in through external network interfaces.

-Next, you have to choose the local domain associated with our server, if you have configured the external interface(s) using DHCP it may be filled automatically.
-As said before, our hostname will be automatically added as a host of this domain.
+Next, you have to choose the local domain associated with your server, if you have configured the external interface(s) using DHCP, it may be filled automatically.
+As mentioned before, your hostname will be automatically added as a host of this domain.
 The authentication domain for the users will also take this name.
-You can configure additional domains but this is the only one that will come pre-configured to provide all the information that our LAN clients need for the network authentication protocol (Kerberos).
+You can configure additional domains but this is the only one that will come pre-configured to provide all the information that your LAN clients need for the network authentication protocol (Kerberos).